 The latest interview, with former U.S. Air Force Security Policeman Joseph C. Pscolka, Jr., occurred earlier this week.

-First Implemented by the CIA in 1953, the Practice Continues Today
+First Recommended by the CIA in 1953, the Practice Continues Today

 July 30, 2013